Robert Clarence Nolan

 "Fellow songwriter and singer Marty Robbins said, 'Nolan was a true songwriting genius.
 He had the ability to say simply and powerfully what he felt.
 I'd like to see a tribute to his music and to him as a man.
 He was a gentleman and a friend of mine.'
 Perhaps, as Marty has indicated, there should be a way to ensure that future generations can share this legacy.
 Many would like to see the publication of a complete folio of the works of Bob Nolan, accompanied by a comprehensive biography."
 (William G. Bowen)

 Twenty years after they were written, Elizabeth Drake McDonald read these words by the editor/publisher of The Pioneer News.
 She had learned to love the songs of Bob Nolan from his two song folios when she was a child in rural British Columbia but had put them aside while she and her husband raised their four daughters.
 When her family grew up and left home, she cast about for some project that would help preserve the work of a Canadian artist and she remembered Bob Nolan.
-Finding information in Canada about Nolan in the 1980s proved difficult; nearly impossible.
+Finding information in Canada about Nolan in the 1980s proved difficult, nearly impossible.
 Eventually, she found Ken Griffis and with his help she made contact with Bob's daughter, Roberta "Bobbie" Mileusnich.
-Bobbie shared some of her own memories and sent her copies of some of her father's unpublished lyrics.
+Bobbie shared her own memories and sent her copies of some of her father's unpublished lyrics.

 Her search for more lyrics led Elizabeth to read everything she could about the music scene in which Bob Nolan was involved and, inevitably, to The Pioneer News article written shortly after his death.
 Marty's comment and Bill's suggestion made her stop and think, "Could I do this myself?
 Well, I know I can't do it justice but I can make a start and perhaps someone else will take up the torch and finish it."